Concierge medicine for patients with hypermobility, from physicians who understand.

 At this time, we are only able to see patients in New York.

-Visits are available in-person at our office in Albany, New York or via Telehealth (for patients physically located in New York at time of care).
+Visits are available via Telehealth (for patients physically located in New York at time of care) or in-person at our office in Albany, New York.

 For me, this is personal.

 My name is Dr. Rani Gandham.
-I’m a practicing pediatrician in the state of New York who, through lived experience, became a rehabilitation expert in conditions such as dysautonomia, mast cell activation syndrome (MCAS), cervical instability, thoracic outlet syndrome (TOS), and hypermobility-related syndromes for all ages.
+I’m a practicing pediatrician in the state of New York who, through lived experience, became a rehabilitation expert in conditions such as dysautonomia, mast cell activation syndrome (MCAS), cervical and thoracic outlet-related issues, and hypermobility-related syndromes for all ages.

 This work is personal.
 My adult son (now 34) and my young granddaughter (now 4) both have hypermobile Ehlers-Danlos Syndrome (hEDS), along with associated autonomic, venous compression, and mast cell issues.

 When my son became sick, we struggled to get answers.
 After finally receiving a diagnosis, we traveled across the country seeing top specialists…regenerative medicine providers, GI doctors, rheumatologists, orthopedists, cardiologists, endocrinologists.
-Everyone had a theory.
-Many were right.
-But no one was integrating the full picture.
+Many of these clinicians were thoughtful and often correct in their own domains.
+But what was missing was integration.

-Our clinic’s care team is able to provide robust, comprehensive care reflective of the complex nature of hEDS and its related conditions.
-My husband is an ophthalmologist whose office provides advanced retinal and optic nerve imaging to flag signs of intracranial hypertension—a hidden but occurring issue in patients with autonomic dysfunction.
-My brother and his wife are orthopedic surgeons in New York City who consult on complex joint instability cases.
-My son is a strength coach in the clinic also providing his lived experience of the rehabilitation journey.
+Our clinic’s care team is able to provide robust, comprehensive care reflective of the complex nature of hypermobility and its related conditions.
+My husband is an ophthalmologist whose office provides retinal and optic nerve imaging to flag signs of intracranial hypertension—a hidden but often occurring issue in patients with autonomic dysfunction.
+My son, now a strength and rehab coach, brings both professional training and lived experience to the rehabilitation journey.

 About our Team